webelcomau/EJBvsCDIvsJSF/README.md

 You must be vigilant and watch carefully the number of instances of each bean type in your profiler at each stage.

 #### QUICKSTART: A quick tour through the NetBeans Profiler Objects view

-After loading the @RequestScoped page, many instances created.
-The @PreDestroy has been called already on the @RequestScoped backing bean and  @RequestScoped stateful session bean, but they have not yet been garbage collected:
+After loading the `@RequestScoped` test page, 1 backing bean instance (class `Jsf23RequestBean`) and various injected session bean instances have been created.
+The `@PreDestroy` has already been called on the `@RequestScoped` backing bean and ` @RequestScoped` stateful session bean, but they have not yet been garbage collected.
+The server output window at the bottom shows the logged lifecycle callback events:

 ![Profiler after loading the @ReqestScoped test page](img/EJBvsCDIvsJSF-Payara41-04-profile-RequestScoped.png)

-After garbage collecting the @RequestScoped backing bean and  @RequestScoped stateful session bean.
-The @Dependent beans have also been garbage collected:
+After a garbage collection action, the `@RequestScoped` backing bean and `@RequestScoped` stateful session bean instance have been removed from the heap.
+The `@Dependent` beans have also been garbage collected:

 ![Profiler after performing a Garbage Collect (partial view only)](img/EJBvsCDIvsJSF-Payara41-05-profile-RequestScoped-collected.png)

-After moving away from the test page to the target (done) page.
-The @ViewScoped session beans have had @PreDestroy invoked, but have not yet been garbage collected:
+After moving away from the test page to the target (`done.xhtml`) page.
+The `@ViewScoped` session beans have had `@PreDestroy` invoked (as indicated but the server log), but have not yet been garbage collected:

 ![Profiler after navigating away to the target page (change of JSF "view")](img/EJBvsCDIvsJSF-Payara41-06-profile-RequestScoped-navaway.png)

-After a 2nd Garbage Collect.
-The @ViewScoped session beans have now been garbage collected.
-The @SessionScoped session bean is still there:
+After a 2nd garbage collection action.
+The `@ViewScoped` session beans have now been garbage collected:

 ![Profiler after performance a 2nd Garbage Collect](img/EJBvsCDIvsJSF-Payara41-07-profile-RequestScoped-collected.png)

+The contextual `@SessionScoped` session bean (that was injected with CDI `@Inject`) is still there.
+And the `@Stateless` session beans are both still there because they have been pooled.

+As expected, the <u>non-contextual</u> `@Stateful` session bean that was injected with `@EJB` is also still there, because no `remove()` was explicitly invoked on it by the application (yet).

 #### ABOUT THE BACKING BEAN TEST PAGES AND NAVIGATION CASES IN MORE DETAIL